Imkaran04/multi_agent_project/README.md

-# multi_agent_project

-Here is a comprehensive README file for the **Dynamic AI/ML Use Case Generator** project:

----

-# **Dynamic AI/ML Use Case Generator**
+# **Market Research and  AI/ML Use Case Generator**

 ## **Project Description**

-The **Dynamic AI/ML Use Case Generator** is an interactive web application that enables users to explore tailored AI/ML use cases and relevant industry insights for a given industry and optional focus area.
+The **Market Research and  AI/ML Use Case Generator** is an interactive web application that enables users to explore tailored AI/ML use cases and relevant industry insights for a given industry and focus area (Optional).
 This project simplifies market research and accelerates the ideation of AI/ML applications in diverse industries such as healthcare, finance, retail, and more.

 ### **Features**
 - **Industry Research Insights**: Real-time fetching of industry trends and reports.